lkopacz/a11y-with-lindsey/src/pages/my-rant-this-isnt-edge-case/index.md

 ## Legal

 There have been three lawsuits that come to mind when I think of the legal implications of accessibility.
 Most recently is the Beyoncé lawsuit for her site being inacessible for visually impaired users.
 There was also the Target lawsuit and the Winn Dixie lawsuits.
 There has always been Section 508 of the Rehabilitation Act that inforces United States government agencies to be accessible.
 But these lawsuits bring into question what does the ADA cover in terms of the web.
 And while your site may not **technically** be breaking the law, wouldn't you rather save money on lawyers and settlements?
-Let's go over these trials in a little more detail.
+While I could go on about all three, this post would get really long.
+I'm primarily going to go over the most recent Beyonce lawsuit, and provide links to learn more about the Winn Dixie Lawsuit.

 ### Beyoncé.com lawsuit